ShindouAris/Backend_yt-dlp/Readme.md

     *   For 401: Confirm `YOUTUBE_V3_APIKEY` environment variable is correctly set and the key is valid/enabled.
     *   For Pydantic Error: The `is_geo_restricted` function might return data incompatible with the `GeoblockData` model.

+9. **Missing audio in downloaded videos or merge errors**
+   * Ensure `ffmpeg` is installed and available in your system's `PATH`.
+   * Run `ffmpeg -version` to verify it is correctly installed.
+   * If the command is not recognized, recheck your installation steps.
+   * If `ffmpeg` is installed but your video still has no sound:
+     - Double-check the selected format: the combination may not include an audio stream.
+     - Use `/get_all_format` to confirm whether audio-only or combined formats are available.
+     - Some videos may be uploaded without an audio track (e.g., raw footage, livestreams).

 ---

 ## FAQ